jdevfullstack/lightweight-web-server/README.md

 7. If you are quite confused, you can download my release.

-Remember also that the `index.html` is the default web page, manually coded to do so.
-You can change that.
+Remember also that the `index.html` is the default web page but of course you can change that.

 Once you have created the executable jar file, all files within the directory of this executable jar file